-The waiver package includes certification by the Under Secretary of Defense for Acquisition, Technology and Logistics (USD AT&L) or the DoD Component Acquisition Executive that FUSL testing would be unreasonably expensive and impractical.
+The waiver package includes certification by the Secretary of Defense or the Under Secretary of Defense for Acquisition and Sustainment (USD A&S) that FUSL testing would be unreasonably expensive and impractical.
 It also includes a Director, Operational Test and Evaluation (DOT&E) approved alternative plan for conducting LFT&E in the absence of FUSL testing.
 Typically, the alternative plan is similar or identical to the LFT&E Strategy contained in the TEMP.
 This alternative plan should include LFT&E of components, subassemblies, or subsystems; and, as appropriate, additional design analyses, modeling and simulation, and combat data analyses.

 The term “Realistic Survivability Testing” means, in the case of a covered system (or a covered product improvement program for a covered system), testing for vulnerability of the system in combat by firing munitions likely to be encountered in combat (or munitions with a capability similar to such munitions) at the system configured for combat, with the primary emphasis on testing vulnerability with respect to potential user casualties and taking into equal consideration the susceptibility to attack and combat performance of the system.